 - At the same time, we meditate on the actual key events of our Lord’s Redemptive life.
-To meditate means to think something.
+To meditate means to think.
+To meditate on means to think about.
 This is done in the presence of God and with his assistance.
-This “thinking” includes our reason, memory, imagination, and emotions.
+This “thinking about” includes our reason, memory, imagination, and emotions.

 - The first three Joyful Mysteries of the Rosary are about God becoming man, the Incarnation.
 They are about God’s decision, which he carried out, to enter into human life.

 - God involved human beings in this Incarnation—we can see in today’s Gospel the involvement of Mary and Elizabeth.